 Avoid Google Maps

-If you are on a motorcycle then it will try to navigate you through some really narrow streets and slum type areas.
+If you are on a motorcycle then it will try to navigate you through some really narrow streets and slum-type areas.
 This happened with me as well a few times and I even had to turn the bike around after getting stuck in a narrow Gali.

 Be a Tourist

 When you are in Kashmir, you got to be a tourist and be as loud about it as you can.
-Do not act like you belong here.
+Do not act as you belong here.
 Hang a huge camera around your neck, put a hat on or hold a map in your hands.
 Do anything that announces you as a tourist.

 Get a Postpaid Connection

 Prepaid connections do not work in Kashmir so it would be wise to get a postpaid connection before traveling here.
 BSNL has the widest coverage here so if possible at all, get a BSNL / MTNL postpaid connection.
-If not, then at least carry a postpaid SIM with you because the moment you cross over into Kashmir, your prepaid phone will be as good as paper weight.
+If not, then at least carry a postpaid SIM with you because the moment you cross over into Kashmir, your prepaid phone will be as good as a paperweight.

 Keep a Local Contact

-I know it will not be an option for majority of the tourists but if you have a local contact in Kashmir, it would work for better.
+I know it will not be an option for the majority of the tourists but if you have a local contact in Kashmir, it would work better.
 That way, if something goes wrong, then you will have a local person that you can rely on.